xSke/mechs.team/docs/player-pages/incinerated-redacted/bees-taswell.md

 <img src="../../assets/beesBat.png" style="float: right; padding-left: 10px; padding-bottom: 25px"
 width="250"  alt="Bees Taswell /w Wedding Bat by Wires">

 Bees Taswell joined the Core Mechanics in Season 12 as a batter.
-On Season 24, Day 24 was beaned by Niq Nyong’o and was redacted that day.
+On [Season 24 Day 24](/team-history/season24/#redactions-of-bees-and-combs) they were beaned by [Niq Nyong’o](https://www.blaseball.wiki/w/Niq_Nyong%27o) of the Philly Pies and redacted the same day.

 In Lore, Bees Taswell is a sentient hivemind of nanobees.
 Bees and their beeloved Inez Owens of the Boston Flowers both communicate through dance.
 The swarms were wed in ceremony following Season 14.